Welcome to my world of stories!

 I believe we all have a a story.
 Each human being is an intricate labyrinth, that I can't wait to know more about.
 I dislike small talk so much that I'd rather be quiet and just observe.

 I grew up feeling as if there was much more than what I saw around me.
-I felt the stories calling me from far away.
-From lands I had not yet visited.
+I felt the whispers of faraway places calling me to come closer.

 There was an inexplicable need to shed the conditioning, to go beyond those cultures and languages that were mine.
 I needed to go.
 If I stayed at home, I would have read only one page of all the amazing big book of life.
 Travelling was always part of my destiny.